dhicks/p_curve/paper/paper.md

 ### Likelihood analysis

-@Fig:evidence_likelihood shows the results of the likelihood analysis.
+@Fig:evidence_likelihood and table \ref{tab:likelihood} show the results of the likelihood analysis.
 Log likelihood ratios are reported, so results above $0.5$ support $H_1$ and results below $-0.5$ support $H_2$.
-So, by the weak severity criterion, when the results of the likelihood analysis are $< 0.5$, the test output does not provide evidence supporting the target hypothesis of zero or mixed effect.  *Using the likelihood conception of evidence, a slope of one does not provide evidence to support the zero effect hypothesis and non-linearity does not provide evidence to support the mixed-effect hypothesis.*
+So, by the weak severity criterion, when the results of the likelihood analysis are $< 0.5$, the test output does not provide evidence supporting the target hypothesis of zero or mixed effect.

 ![Results of the likelihood analysis for outputs (iii) slope of approximately 1 and (iv) non-linearity.
 Each point gives the log likelihood ratio for a target vs. rival hypothesis, given an output.
 Panels correspond to target hypothesis $H_1$, either a mixed effect $\delta = \{0, 0.6\}$ or a null effect $\delta = 0$; point color corresponds to rival hypothesis $H_2$.
 Position on the x-axis indicates the output; points have been jittered horizontally to reduce overlap.
 Position on the y-axis indicates the strength of the evidence that the output provides to the hypotheses:  values greater than 0.5 support $H_1$ over $H_2$ and values less than -0.5 support $H_2$ over $H_1$.
 (Points at the plot margins have infinite value due to division by zero.)
 The dark shaded region indicates no support for either hypothesis; the light shaded region indicates "substantial" support for one hypothesis over the other; and the unshaded region indicates "strong" support.
 With three exceptions, all points are in the region of no support or less than 0, indicating that they do not support the zero or mixed hypotheses.
 An interactive version of this plot is included in the automatic reproduction of the analysis for this paper.](../out/evidence_likelihood.png){#fig:evidence_likelihood}

-*[table]*
+\input{../out/likelihood.tex}

 The zero effect hypothesis (right panel) is supposedly supported by a slope of approximately 1.
 Both methods provide substantial or better support against moderate and moderate-strong effects ($\delta = 0.4$ and $\delta = 0.6$); the range test just barely provides substantial support against the disjunction $\delta = 0.2, 0.4, 0.6$ (i.e., $\delta$ is exactly one of these, not a mixture).
 Neither method provides support for the zero hypothesis against the rival of a weak effect.
 Notably, when the Kolmogorov-Smirnov test is statistically significant — indicating non-linearity — this provides strong or decisive evidence *against* the zero-effect hypothesis.

 The mixed effect hypothesis (left panel) is supposedly supported by non-linearity (output iv).
 AIC and F-test judgements of non-linearity do not provide any evidence for or against the mixed effect hypothesis, as all points are in the "not worth mentioning" range.
 The results of the Kolmogorov-Smirnov test are more interesting.
 Non-linearity as judged by this test provides decisive support for the mixed effects hypothesis against zero effects, and substantial support against the hypothesis of a weak effect.

-*[summary table]*

 # Discussion #